simphony/docs/docs/source/detailed_design.md

   - The server deserialises the data and calls the method on the wrapper.
   - The results are serialised and sent back to the user´s local transport session.

-The chosen implementation hides most of the implementation from the users and wrapper developers.
+The chosen implementation hides most of the work from the users and wrapper developers.
 The only difference between a local wrapper and a remote one is the line where the wrapper session is instantiated, from:
 ```python
 sess = SomeWrapperSession(parameter_a, parameter_b)